2017 Fall SEC Academic Honor Roll

 2017 (SENIOR): Started two of three games played … Sustained an Achilles injury in the third game and missed the rest of the season … Recorded five receptions for 43 yards and one touchdown … vs. Texas A&M (Sept.
-23): Had three catches, including a 6-yard touchdown … Left the game due to injury after the Razorbacks’ first offensive play of the second half.
+23): Had three catches, including a 6-yard touchdown … Left the game after the Razorbacks’ first offensive play of the second half due to injury.

 2015 (SOPHOMORE): Started six of nine games played … Missed four games with a broken arm … Caught 24 passes for 393 yards and three touchdowns … Turned seven rushes into 112 yards and two TDs … Scored a touchdown in four of the last five games … Only player in the SEC and one of three players in the country with a 40-yard reception, 40-yard run and 40-yard punt return … Recorded a catch in 8 of 9 games, including seven multi-reception contests … Had nine plays of 20 or more yards with six coming through the air, two on punt returns and one on the ground … Returned seven punts for 93 yards, good for an average of 13.3 … vs. UTEP (Sept.
 5): Had two catches for 75 yards, highlighted by a 58-yard touchdown reception which was the second-longest pass play of the season … vs. Toledo (Sept.
 12): Had a punt return for a touchdown (59 yards) called back due to a penalty, resulting in a 43-yard return … Also had four receptions for 41 yards … vs. Texas Tech (Sept.
 19): Broke his arm at the end of a 34-yard reception in the first quarter … at No. 19 Ole Miss (Nov.
 7): Caught a 30-yard touchdown pass to close Arkansas’ first drive of the second half to highlight four catches for 76 yards … at No. 9 LSU (Nov.
 14): Broke the game open with a 69-yard touchdown run to help Arkansas hold onto The Golden Boot for the second straight year … The 69-yard run was the third-longest of the season by a Razorback … vs. Mississippi State (Nov.
 21): Set career-bests with five receptions for 81 yards … Made it three straight games with a score with a 9-yard TD catch to end the first half … vs. Kansas State (Jan.
 2): Recorded two catches for 35 yards and had two rushes for 27 yards, including a 14-yard touchdown, in Liberty Bowl win.